dmbarbour/glas/docs/GlasMirror.md

 ## Configuration

-Not every application needs to be mirrored, thus configuration of mirroring must be
+Not every application needs to be mirrored, thus applications should be able to explicitly enable mirroring.
+However, details for mirroring should be within the configuration file.
+The simplest option might be to define `mirrors = List of Dict`

+i.e. `mirror.(mirror-nickname).(attribute*)`, or

+, within the configuration.
+Each mirror might describe a remote machine, including information needed for access, setup, localization, etc..

+ architecture, common setup requirements, etc..

+Additionally, it could be useful to support multiple, named mirroring configurations to allow different app

+We can potentially support, named mirroring configurations.

+The use of mirroring can be

+Something like: `settings.mirroring = enabled:()` and `

+configuration of mirroring must be application specific.
+However, the details for mirroring should be managed within the configuration

 To configure mirroring, we might define `mirror.*` in the [glas configuration file](GlasConfigLang.md).
 Among other ad-hoc properties, this might describe a list or named collection of remote virtual machine services in enough detail that the runtime can use them: protocols, addresses, access tokens, architecture descriptions, and so on.
 The details can be handled later.